 This workshop is very practical, with about 50% of the time spent to practice the concepts that are presented.
-You will also benefit from short presentation, continuous feedback from the trainer, Q&A and Anti-patterns.
+You will also benefit from a short presentation, continuous feedback from the trainer, Q&A, and Anti-patterns.

 - What is really a user story?